Fekoye/DSA_Data-Analysis-Portfolio/README.md

 *Link:* [📁 View Queries:[Uploading KMS Case Study Responses-Felix Oyekola.ssmssln…]()

-Author: Felix Oyekola | Multilingual Data Analyst (English • French • Yoruba) 📘 Overview
+Author: Felix Oyekola | Multilingual Data Analyst (English • French • Yoruba)

+📘Overview of Kultra Mega Stores (KMS)
 Kultra Mega Stores (KMS) is a retail and office supply company operating in multiple regions.
 This project explores their operational data from 2009 to 2012 to uncover patterns in:
-Sales performance by category and geography
+- Sales performance by category and geography
-Customer segmentation and profitability
+- Customer segmentation and profitability
-Shipping method efficiency and alignment with priority The analysis was completed using SQL (SQL Server syntax) and supported by Excel for documentation and visualization.
+- Shipping method efficiency and alignment with priority (The analysis was completed using SQL (SQL Server syntax) and supported by Excel for documentation.)
 ## 🎯 Case Scenarios & Business Questions
 ### ✅ Case Scenario I: Sales & Shipping
 - Which product category had the highest sales?